Computational-Chemical-Imaging/DECIPHER/README.md

 Detailed instructions for using DECIPHER are provided in the associated manuscript/protocol, including step-by-step workflows, recommended parameters, example datasets, and troubleshooting guidance.

+## Questions and Issues

+For questions, bug reports, or requests for clarification, please contact the author at linhaonan11@gmail.com

 All the data for demonstration are available at https://doi.org/10.6084/m9.figshare.31014862

 This repository provides the scripts and supporting files needed to implement the DECIPHER analysis pipeline.
 Users should refer to the manuscript for detailed usage instructions and use the corresponding scripts in this repository for each analysis step.